Office of Government Ethics

 • a person with whom you are negotiating for or have an arrangement concerning prospective employment.

 Several kinds of financial interests are exempt from this prohibition.
-These include direct or imputed financial interests in securities that are worth $15,000 or less and financial interests in diversified mutual funds and unit investment trusts, regardless of their value.
-For special considerations involving investments through employee benefit plans and in real estate investment funds, see OGE Legal Advisories 15-06 and 15-09, respectively, at www.oge.gov.
+These include direct or imputed financial interests in securities that are worth $15,000 or less and financial interests in diversified or industry sector-based mutual funds and unit investment trusts, regardless of their value.
+For special considerations involving investments through employee benefit plans, in real estate investment funds, and in information technology- or Internet-related funds, see OGE Legal Advisories 15-06, 15-09 and 19-06, respectively, at www.oge.gov.

 Under 5 CFR 2640.203(m), employees may participate in particular matters affecting the financial interests of nonprofit organizations in which they serve, seek to serve, or have an arrangement to serve as officers, directors or trustees in their official capacity.
 This typically involves situations in which employees are assigned to such service that an agency deems useful in furthering its mission or personnel development interests.
 See OGE Legal Advisory 13-05 at www.oge.gov.

 Agencies may prohibit or restrict the holding of certain financial interests by all or a group of agency employees.
 Some agencies extend such restrictions to the employee’s spouse and minor children.

 Ways in which an employee may deal with a potential financial conflict of interest include recusals, divestiture, use of trusts, and waivers.